The Lord of the Rings: The War of the Rohirrim: Plot

 Helm, wounded and grief-stricken, sneaks out at night by a secret passage to kill Wulf's forces using only his fists.
 While searching for Helm during one of his night raids, and helping him kill a troll, Héra chances upon two orcs from Mordor who are taking rings from the dead, as instructed by their master.
 Helm leads Héra back to the Hornburg's gates.
 When Wulf and his forces pursue them, Helm remains behind to cover Héra's escape and dies fighting, frozen standing up, knees unbent.

-Héra sends an eagle bearing Helm's armor to Fréaláf for help and, dressed in a beautiful old bridal dress, rides onto the siege-tower bridge that Wulf has just lowered to invade the Hornburg, and challenges him to combat, to distract him and his army from the Rohirrim escaping via the secret passage.
+Héra sends an eagle bearing Helm's armour to Fréaláf for help and, dressed in a beautiful old bridal dress, rides onto the siege-tower bridge that Wulf has just lowered to invade the Hornburg, and challenges him to combat, to distract him and his army from the Rohirrim escaping via the secret passage.
 She defeats Wulf and demands his surrender.
 Targg, who had counselled Wulf to call off the siege, agrees with her, but Wulf murders him.
-Fréaláf arrives with his men and uses Helm's horn and armor to scare the Dunlendings into believing Helm has returned from the grave, sending them fleeing.
+Fréaláf arrives with his men and uses Helm's horn and armour to scare the Dunlendings into believing Helm has returned from the grave, sending them fleeing.
 Wulf attacks Héra, but she chokes him to death with a shield, ending the war.

 Helm goes on to be the namesake for the valley of the Hornburg and its stronghold.
 Saruman the White is the new keeper of Isengard and offers friendship to Fréaláf, the new king.
 Héra, uninterested in ruling, goes off with Olwyn to seek adventure; her first is meeting Gandalf, who has questions about the orcs she saw hunting for rings. Éowyn concludes that Héra remained wild and free until the end of her days.